 CMI Professional Development: Leading Strategic Change through Creativity and Innovation - 10 credits

 This module aims to provide you with a framework of knowledge and understanding of how to manage change using creativity and innovation.
 You will critically assess strategies for change and change management, and explore the leadership skills required to lead successfully.
-You will be given the opportunity to develop an innovative framework to deliver a change management strategy in a changing organisational context.
+You will be get an opportunity to develop an innovative framework to deliver a change management strategy in a changing organisational context.
 The module requires you to reflect critically on your personal learning and development needs and how you work with others, from an ethical and professional standpoint to encourage your continuing professional development.
-The question key to this module is: What skills and behaviours do I need to develop in order to creatively implement a programme of innovative change in a range of contemporary organisations?
+The question key to this module is: What skills and behaviours do I need to develop to creatively implement a programme of innovative change in a range of contemporary organisations?

 Final Project - choose from one of the following:

-Internship project - 50 credits
+Internship project2 - 50 credits

-The internship module offers you a unique opportunity for practical, meaningful and hands-on work experience.
+The internship module offers you a unique opportunity for practical, meaningful and hands-on work experience2.
 It is designed to foster the development of entrepreneurial competences such as the ability to work in teams, the ability to demonstrate initiative and original thought, in addition to self-discipline in starting and completing tasks to a given deadline.
-On the module, you will be supported by an academic supervisor (a member of the academic team) who will guide you through the process.
+In the module, you will be supported by an academic supervisor (a member of the academic team) who will guide you through the process.